Tennessee Car Insurance Laws

 Tennessee law only requires liability insurance in order to be legal.
 However, it’s worth considering adding more coverage to your insurance policy to add further protection.

-Roadside assistance: If you find yourself broken down on the side of the road, roadside coverage will help.
-Every insurance company has a slightly different variation of the coverage, but most will usually cover things like battery jumps, flat-tires, and towing costs.
+- Roadside assistance: If you find yourself broken down on the side of the road, roadside coverage will help.
+Every insurance company has a slightly different variation of coverage, but most will usually cover things like battery jumps, flat tires, and towing costs.

 Why adhering to Tennessee's car insurance requirements is important